atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 * manage the local Chef repository
 * interact with the Chef Server API
-* interact with cloud computing providers' APIs
+* interact with cloud computing APIs
-* extend with custom plugins/libraries
+* extensible with custom plugins/libraries

 # Knife Sub-commands